 - Chop the vegetables and set them aside.

-- Fill a large pot with water and bring it to boil.
+- Then fill a large pot with water and bring it to boil.
 Add the noodles and cook them according the directions on the package.
 If the directions are in Korean and you can’t read them, 4-5 minutes is usually the norm for boiling sweet potato noodles.
+Test often.

-- Drain the noodles and rinse them under cold water.
+- Drain the noodles and rinse under cold water.
 Drain them again and transfer to a bowl.
-If you are using long noodles, grab the scissors and cut the length in half, or a third.
+If you are using long noodles, grab scissors and cut the length in half or thirds.
 Add the sesame oil and toss the noodles (this is to prevent them from sticking together).

-- Mix the ingredients for the japchae sauce in a bowl and set aside.
+- Next, mix the ingredients for the japchae sauce in a bowl and set aside.

 - Add the noodles and spinach and toss well.